Setting Up Your Radio...

 MYCALL

 This identifies your radio.
-We have more than one ham in our house, so I have programmed each of our calls into a different memory.
+We have more than one ham in our house, so I would program each of our calls into a different memory.
 That way, if my daughter gets her homework done, she can borrow my radio to talk to her friends.

 URCALL